midl-dev/onchain-treasury-contracts/kusama/README.md

 ### Cloud cost explanation

-We have attached a snapshot of costs for Dec 20-30th, 2020 which show expenses of 15 EUR/day for one of our clusters which currently runs the Polkadot snapshot website (live on Polkashots.io).
+Below is a snapshot of costs for Dec 20-30th, 2020 which show expenses of 15 EUR/day for one of our clusters which currently runs the Polkadot snapshot website (live on Polkashots.io).

 This cluster shows costs of 15 EUR/day, however it is running unrelated workloads as well.
 We estimate the polkashots website in its current form to utilize about half of the resources, hence the 7.50 EUR/day figure.